J. Robert Oppenheimer: Politics

+Relationships and children

 In 1936, Oppenheimer became involved with Jean Tatlock, the daughter of a Berkeley literature professor and a student at Stanford University School of Medicine.
 The two had similar political views; she wrote for the Western Worker, a Communist Party newspaper.
 In 1939, after a tempestuous relationship, Tatlock broke up with Oppenheimer.
-In August of that year, he met Katherine ("Kitty") Puening, a radical Berkeley student and former Communist Party member.
-Kitty had been married before.
-Her first marriage lasted only a few months.
-Her second, common-law marriage husband was Joe Dallet, an active member of the Communist Party, who was killed in the Spanish Civil War.
-Kitty returned to the United States, where she obtained a Bachelor of Arts degree in botany from the University of Pennsylvania.
-There she married Richard Harrison, a physician and medical researcher, in 1938.
-In June 1939 Kitty and Harrison moved to Pasadena, California, where he became chief of radiology at a local hospital and she enrolled as a graduate student at the University of California, Los Angeles.
-Oppenheimer and Kitty created a minor scandal by sleeping together after one of Tolman's parties.
-In the summer of 1940, she stayed with Oppenheimer at his ranch in New Mexico.
-She finally asked Harrison for a divorce when she found out she was pregnant.
-When he refused, she obtained an instant divorce in Reno, Nevada, and took Oppenheimer as her fourth husband on November 1, 1940.
+In August of that year, he met Katherine ("Kitty") Puening, a former Communist Party member.
+Kitty's first marriage had lasted only a few months.
+Her second, common-law, husband from 1934 to 1937 was Joe Dallet, an active member of the Communist Party killed in 1937 in the Spanish Civil War.

+Kitty returned from Europe to the U.S., where she obtained a Bachelor of Arts degree in botany from the University of Pennsylvania.
+In 1938 she married Richard Harrison, a physician and medical researcher, and in June 1939 moved with him to Pasadena, California, where he became chief of radiology at a local hospital and she enrolled as a graduate student at the University of California, Los Angeles.
+She and Oppenheimer created a minor scandal by sleeping together after one of Tolman's parties, and in the summer of 1940 she stayed with Oppenheimer at his ranch in New Mexico.
+When she became pregnant, Kitty asked Harrison for a divorce and he agreed to it.
+On November 1, 1940, she obtained a quick divorce in Reno, Nevada, and married Oppenheimer.

 Their first child, Peter, was born in May 1941, and their second, Katherine ("Toni"), was born in Los Alamos, New Mexico, on December 7, 1944.
 During his marriage, Oppenheimer rekindled his affair with Tatlock.
-Later their continued contact became an issue in his security clearance hearings, because of Tatlock's communist associations.
-Many of Oppenheimer's closest associates were active in the Communist Party in the 1930s or 1940s, including his brother Frank, Frank's wife Jackie, Kitty, Tatlock, his landlady Mary Ellen Washburn, and several of his graduate students at Berkeley.
+Later, their continued contact became an issue in his security clearance hearings because of Tatlock's communist associations.

-When he joined the Manhattan Project in 1942, Oppenheimer wrote on his personal security questionnaire that he had been "a member of just about every Communist Front organization on the West Coast".
-Years later he claimed that he did not remember saying this, that it was not true, and that if he had said anything along those lines, it was "a half-jocular overstatement".
-He was a subscriber to the People's World, a Communist Party organ, and he testified in 1954, "I was associated with the communist movement."
-From 1937 to 1942, Oppenheimer was a member at Berkeley of what he called a "discussion group", which was later identified by fellow members Haakon Chevalier and Gordon Griffiths as a "closed" (secret) unit of the Communist Party for Berkeley faculty.